Computing isogenies from modular equations in genus two: Explicit Kodaira--Spencer over C

-\begin{cor} Let~$A$ be a principally polarized abelian surface over~$\C$ that is not a product of two elliptic curves, and let~$\omega$ be a basis of~$\Omega^1(A)$.
-Then there exists a unique hyperelliptic curve equation~$\Crv$ of genus~$2$ over~$\C$ such that
+By \Cref{lem:hyperell-isomorphism} and Torelli's theorem, if~$A$ is a p.p.~abelian surface over~$\C$ that is not the product of two elliptic curves, and if~$\omega$ be a basis of~$\Omega^1(A)$, then there exists a unique genus~$2$ curve equation~$E$ such that the pairs $\bigl(\Jac(\Crv_E),\omega_E \bigr)$ and~$(A,\omega)$ are isomorphic.
+We can thus make the following definition.